Separation of congruence intervals and implications: Preliminaries

-A pair $ab$ is called a \emph{thin affine edge} if $h(b,a,a)=b$ (where $h$ is the fixed operation satisfying the conditions of Theorem~\ref{the:uniform}), and for any term operation $h'$ satisfying the minority condition \begin{itemize} \item[(**)] $b\in\Sg{a,h'(a,a,b)}$. \end{itemize} The operations $g,h$ from Theorem~\ref{the:uniform} do not have to satisfy any specific conditions on the set $\{a,b\}$, when $ab$ is a thin majority or affine edge, except what follows from their definition.
+A pair $ab$ is called a \emph{thin affine edge} if \begin{itemize} \item[(**)] $h(b,a,a)=b$ (where $h$ is the fixed operation satisfying the conditions of Theorem~\ref{the:uniform}), and for any term operation $h'$ satisfying the minority condition $b\in\Sg{a,h'(a,a,b)}$. \end{itemize} The operations $g,h$ from Theorem~\ref{the:uniform} do not have to satisfy any specific conditions on the set $\{a,b\}$, when $ab$ is a thin majority or affine edge, except what follows from their definition.
 Also, both thin majority and thin affine edges are directed, since $a,b$ in the definition occur asymmetrically.
-Note also, that what pairs of an algebra $\zA$ are thin majority and minority edges depend not only on the algebra itself, but also on the underlying class $\cA$.
-If we are not interested in any particular class, set $\cA=\H\S(\zA)$.
-We define yet another directed graph, $\cG'(\zA)$, in which the arcs are the thin edges of all types.
+Note also, that what pairs of an algebra $\zA$ are thin majority and affine edges depend not only on the algebra itself, but also on the underlying class $\cK$.
+If we are not interested in any particular class, just the algebra itself, set $\cK=\H\S(\zA)$.
+We now fix a smooth class $\cK$ and the variety $\cV$ it generates along with operations $f,g,h$ satisfying the conditions of Theorem~\ref{the:uniform}, Lemma~\ref{lem:fgh-identities}, and Proposition~\ref{pro:good-operation}.
+All algebras in the rest of the paper are from $\cV$ and smooth ones are from $\cK$, unless otherwise stated.